ernstlab/full_stack_ChromHMM_annotations/README.md

 ├── state_annot_README.md: read me file for file state_annotation_processed_publish.csv
 └── trackDb.txt
 ```
-Data of full-stack genome annotations for reference assemblies hg38 can be found </a href="https://public.hoffman2.idre.ucla.edu/ernst/2K9RS//full_stack/full_stack_annotation_public_release/hg38"> here </a>.
+Data of full-stack genome annotations for reference assemblies hg38 can be found <a href="https://public.hoffman2.idre.ucla.edu/ernst/2K9RS//full_stack/full_stack_annotation_public_release/hg38"> here </a>.
 Full-stack annotations in hg38 were created by lifting-over the annotation from hg10 to hg38.
 The whole liftOver pipeline's code is provide </a href="https://github.com/ernstlab/full_stack_ChromHMM_annotations/tree/main/chromHMM_utilities/liftOver"> here </a>.
 Within this folder:
 ```
 ├── hg38_genome_100_browser.bb: bigbed file of the hg38's full-stack annotation lifted over from hg19.
 This file can only be viewed properly on the ucsc genome browser through the trackhub link: